-The purpose of these Campus Guidelines is to complement the SDSU Mission Valley Campus Master Plan and Final EIR.
+The purpose of the Implementation Plan is to complement the SDSU Mission Valley Campus Master Plan and Final EIR.
 The SDSU West Campus Research Center, Stadium, and River Park Initiative (Measure G), which was approved by the voters of the City of San Diego on November 6, 2018 (see Planning Context below) and codified in the City of San Diego Municipal Code Section 22.0908, outlines a process for the sale of the City-owned SDCCU Stadium site to SDSU.
-These Campus Guidelines complement the SDSU Mission Valley Campus Master Plan and Final EIR by establishing guidelines consistent with the content requirements of a specific plan as called for in Measure G, that addresses land use, mobility, open space, and utilities; a set of development expectations and design guidelines by which development will proceed and for the conservation, development and utilization of natural resources; and implementation measures necessary to carry out the provisions of the Campus Guidelines.
-The Campus Guidelines are intended to be flexible to encourage new investment and development within the campus and enable SDSU to adapt to its evolving needs over time.
-The Campus Guidelines are not intended to take precedence over the SDSU Mission Valley Campus Master Plan, the Final EIR, the terms and conditions set forth in the Purchase and Sale Agreement, or the recorded covenants, conditions, restrictions, easements and other recorded documents.
+This Implementation Plan complements the SDSU Mission Valley Campus Master Plan and Final EIR by establishing guidelines consistent with the content requirements of a specific plan as called for in Measure G, that addresses land use, mobility, open space, and utilities; a set of development expectations and design guidelines by which development will proceed and for the conservation, development and utilization of natural resources; and implementation measures necessary to carry out the provisions of the Implementation Plan.
+The Implementation Plan is intended to be flexible to encourage new investment and development within the campus and enable SDSU to adapt to its evolving needs over time.
+The Implementation Plan is not intended to take precedence over the SDSU Mission Valley Campus Master Plan, the Final EIR, the terms and conditions set forth in the Purchase and Sale Agreement, or the recorded covenants, conditions, restrictions, easements and other recorded documents.